Fellip15/run.code-tester/README.md

 * Don't forget to put a test folder named "testes", with the .in and .out, and the file.c that you want to compile.

-* Isn't necessary to put .c after the filename.
+* When you are running, isn't necessary to put .c after the filename.
+For example, "runall cool_code", not "runall cool_code.c".

 * The compiler have two flags: